Japan suspect in COVID relief fraud deported by Indonesia | Law-Order

 - Japan

-A Japanese man accused of participating in a fraud scheme that netted about 1 billion yen ($7.3 million) in government funds intended for small Japanese businesses hurt by the coronavirus pandemic arrived in Tokyo on Wednesday after being deported by Indonesia, where he fled more than a year and a half ago.
+A Japanese man accused of defrauding the government of 1 billion yen ($7.3 million) intended for small Japanese businesses hurt by the coronavirus pandemic was arrested on board a flight Wednesday after being deported from Indonesia, where he fled 1 1/2 years ago.

-Mitsuhiro Taniguchi, 47, was arrested on board the flight by Japanese police who accompanied him, and was transported to a police station for interrogation after landing at Tokyo's Narita airport, Japanese media said.
-Police said they could not immediately confirm the reports.
+Mitsuhiro Taniguchi, 47, was arrested by Japanese police who accompanied him from Indonesia.
+He was taken to a police station after landing at Tokyo's Narita airport, Japanese media reported.
+Police confirmed his arrest.

-Indonesian immigration official Douglas Simamora said earlier Wednesday that Taniguchi was deported after his passport was revoked by the Japanese government and he had no residence permit.
+Indonesian immigration official Douglas Simamora said earlier Wednesday that Taniguchi was deported after his passport was revoked by the Japanese government and because he had no Indonesian residence permit.

+In one case, Taniguchi and his accomplice Koichiro Ota, 34, who was separately arrested Wednesday, allegedly defrauded the government of 2 million yen ($14,700) by submitting a false application behalf of someone lacking eligibility for a subsidy, the Tokyo police said.

-Taniguchi and a group of acquaintances allegedly submitted about 1,700 false applications for COVID-19 relief funds to the Japanese government and illegally received subsidies on more than 960 of those applications, defrauding about 1 billion yen ($7.3 million), reports say.
+Taniguchi and a group of acquaintances allegedly submitted about 1,700 false applications for COVID-19 relief funds to the Japanese government and illegally received subsidies on more than 960 of those applications, taking with them about 1 billion yen ($7.3 million), reports say.

-Police arrested Taniguchi's ex-wife and their two sons — believed to be part of a larger group — in May on fraud allegations and were preparing to place Taniguchi on an international wanted list, according to Japanese media.
+Police arrested Taniguchi's ex-wife and their two sons — believed to be part of a larger group — in May on fraud allegations and were preparing to place Taniguchi on an international wanted list.
 The three suspects allegedly defrauded the government of 3 million yen ($22,500) in COVID-19 subsidies from June to August 2020.

 The case surfaced in August 2020 when the office offering the subsidies consulted with Tokyo police.
-Taniguchi entered Indonesia two months later on a visa for investors.
+Taniguchi entered Indonesia two months later on an investor visa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)